Choose Your AI Generation Engine

 Open any Flat-to-Model or Model-Swap job and look for the Generation model dropdown in the review step.
 Pick an engine, generate, and compare the result against Auto.

 New to On-Model?
-Start with the Flat-to-Model guide or explore presets for even more control over the output.
+Start with the Flat-to-Model guide, explore presets, or learn about Create-Packshot.

 Read Next